rvibek/rvibek.github.src/content/055-uncovering-rejseplanen-map.md

        UPCOMING   Valby St.
        UPCOMING   Carlsberg St.

-The complete source code is available on GitHub: github.com/rvibek/rejseplanen-tracke
+The complete source code is available on GitHub: [github.com/rvibek/rejseplanen-tracker](https://github.com/rvibek/rejseplanen-tracker)

-This project started as simple curiosity about how rejseplanen.dk works and evolved into comprehensive reverse engineering of a sophisticated real-time transit API.
+This project started as simple curiosity about how [rejseplanen.dk](https://www.rejseplanen.dk/) works and evolved into comprehensive reverse engineering of a sophisticated real-time transit API.